inpsyde/agb-connector/readme.txt

 = Version 1.1.0 =

  - Add support for multilanguage legal texts
+ - Legal text page title will now be updated
- - PHP 5.4 now required
+ - PHP 5.4 is now required
  - Append PDFs also to WooCommerce on hold emails

 = Version 1.0.4 =